owlchester/kanka/README.md

 ```php
 php artisan setupTestDB --env=testing
 ```
-to create and setUp the TestDatabase.
+to create and set up the TestDatabase.
 Also if the Database-Schema changes or new migrations are added, you have to reset the Testing Database with this command.

-The Configuration for the TestEnvironment can be found in the File /phpunit.xml and .env.testing.
+The Configuration for the TestEnvironment can be found in the files /phpunit.xml and .env.testing.
 The Environment-Variables in both files need to be the same.

-If everything is setup correctly you can run the tests by just calling
+If everything is set up correctly, you can run the tests by just calling
 ```php
 phpunit
 ```